Quick Take

 The chicks leave the nest at the age of 48 to 50 days old.
 But each baby usually stays around the nesting area for two or three more weeks.
 The parents of the chicks help to feed their young and continue to care for them during this time.

-Young red kite birds are sexually mature at two to three years old.
-The total lifespan of this feathered creature is up to 25 years.
+Young red kites are sexually mature at two to three years old.
+The total lifespan of this feathered creature can reach up to 25 years, though most live 10 to 15 years in the wild.

 Population